nenorbot/map-helpers/README.md

 # map-helpers

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A small Clojure library providing functions for manipulating Clojure maps

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, the same as Clojure.